gthivaios/Customer-Lifetime-Value-using-ML/README.md

 Recency: How recent is a buyer, when was the last purchase before the end of training period
 Frequency: How many purchases a customer made during the training period
 Monetary: Mean and Sum of spend during the training period

+## Machine Learning Process using XGBoost
+XGBoost is a machine learning algorithm that uses an ensemble of decision trees and gradient boosting to make predictions.
+It is widely used in data science and has won several machine learning competitions.
+It is a versatile algorithm that can be used for both classification and regression problems.
+It can handle different types of data and can be customized for specific needs.

+## Conclusions